 Sub‐Committee: A subset of Member Representatives that is established by either the Member Representatives or the Scientific Board and created by formal resolution for a defined purpose or objective and for a specified period of time.

 Technical Committee (TC): Scientific Board standing committee that models, renders, maintains, and updates the specifications.

+Technical Contact: An individual identified by the Member Organization to act as contact regarding technical matters associated with the work of the Technical Committee.

 Vice Chair: The individual elected by the Designated Member Representatives to lead Annual Meetings in the absence of the Chair and to serve as Vice Chair of the Executive Board.